 If the town is in debt: Check the historic debt of the area you are considering.
 This will give you an idea of if the people managing the area are overspending and you’ll eventually have to pick up the tab by way of increased property taxes.

 Don’t just trust — verify: The notary and agents may not be looking out for your best interests, considering they only get paid if you complete the purchase for the property.
-It’s up to you to hire independent professionals (who get paid whether you buy the property or not) to double-check everything.
+Here’s more info about notaires and here’s how much you should expect to pay the notary.
+It’s up to you to hire independent experts (who get paid whether you buy the property or not) to double-check everything.